Kidel/Deep-Learning-CNN-for-Image-Recognition/README.md

-# Deep Learning
-# Convolutional Neural Network for Image Recognition
+# Deep Learning - CNN for Image Recognition
 Classification of images or video input using **Google TensorFlow**.
 Research project on Convolutional Neural Networks, feature extraction, transfer learning, adversary noise and *DeepDream*.